NethServer/ns8-docs/software_center.rst

 Clone and move applications
 ===========================

-An application instance can be cloned inside a cluster node.
+An application instance can be cloned to any cluster node.
 The clone procedure creates a new application instance that is equivalent to the source one.